astro313/RXJ1131/WRITEUP/response.md

 To take into account the referee's comment, we have updated the 2mm flux in Table 1, and the flux uncertainty to include those from the uv-fitting process.

 The term "deblending" is a broadly used in photometry, and it is clear that it refers to the flux subtraction within the same paragraph.
-We therefore make no changes to the wording.
+We therefore have seriously considered the referee's suggestions, but have decided to keep the wording as is.